johnshields/SHA512-Calculator/workings/Research.md

 * Simulated Annealing is an algorithm that applies
 * https://mathworld.wolfram.com/SimulatedAnnealing.html
 * Practically impossible even with a brute force approach
-* An NN could possible be trained to do this, but even then it would need a lot of time as hashes do not have patterns making it very for the train a NN of relevant data.
+* An NN could possible be trained to do this, but even then it would need a lot of time as hashes do not have patterns making it very difficult for the train a NN off relevant data.
 * NN vs Brute Force